movesmyers/itunes_video/README.md

 p v.season_num # => 2
 ```

-see itunes_video.rb for the full list.
+Read the RDoc for a full list of attributes.